Realizing the Demographic Dividend in Sub-Saharan Africa: A Q&A with Abebe Selassie, Director of the African Department, IMF

 Aligning Employment, Youth, and Family Planning to Drive Economic Growth

-October 10, 2017–An article “Aligning Employment, Youth, and Family Planning to Drive Economic Growth” was published in the HUFFPOST.
-This article highlights the need to focus investments mainly in peri-urban and rural working class.
+October 10, 2017–Jay Gribble of Palladium/HP+ Project published an article titled “Aligning Employment, Youth, and Family Planning to Drive Economic Growth” in the Huffington Post.
+This article highlights the need to focus investments mainly on the peri-urban and rural working class.
 The potential of reaping the Demographic Dividend relies in supporting this increasingly larger proportion of the world’s population.

-– An article titled “The risk of misrepresenting the demographic dividend” featured in the N-IUSSP magazine .
-This article describes why countries should take the advantage of the population age structure changes in a timely and strategic manner.
+“The risk of misrepresenting the demographic dividend” was featured in N-IUSSP, the magazine of the International Union for the Scientific Study of Population.
+This article describes why countries should take advantage of population age structure changes in a timely and strategic manner.–The article

 Senegalese Workshop Participants Learn Policy Communication Skills

-The Sahel Women Empowerment and Demographic Dividend Project is a partnership and joint response by the United Nations and the World Bank Group to a request from the Presidents of six countries of the Sahel -Burkina Faso, Cote d’Ivoire, Mali, Mauritania, Niger and Chad.
+November 2, 2015-The Sahel Women’s Empowerment and Demographic Dividend project was officially launched on November 2, 2015, under the patronage of His Excellency, Mr. Brigi Rafini, Prime Minister of the Republic of Niger at the Palais des Congrès in Niamey.
+The Sahel Women’s Empowerment and Demographic Dividend project is a partnership and joint response by the United Nations and the World Bank Group to a request from the presidents of six countries of the Sahel: Burkina Faso, Cote d’Ivoire, Mali, Mauritania, Niger and Chad.